 Entrepreneurship as a Factor

 Entrepreneurship is the secret sauce that combines all the other factors of production into a product or service for the consumer market.
 An example of entrepreneurship is the evolution of social media behemoth Facebook Inc. (FB).
-Mark Zuckerberg assumed the risk for the success or failure of his social media network when he began allocating time from his daily schedule towards that activity.
+Mark ZuckerbergMark Zuckerberg assumed the risk for the success or failure of his social media network when he began allocating time from his daily schedule towards that activity.
 At the time that he coded the minimum viable product himself, Zuckerberg’s labor was the only factor of production.

 After Facebook became popular and spread across campuses, Zuckerberg realized that he needed help to build the product and, along with co-founder Eduardo Saverin, recruited additional employees.
 He hired two people, an engineer (Dustin Moskovitz) and a spokesperson (Chris Hughes), who both allocated hours to the project, meaning that their invested time became a factor of production.
 The continued popularity of the product meant that Zuckerberg also had to scale technology and operations.
 He raised venture capital money to rent office space, hire more employees, and purchase additional server space for development.